-The rules for appointing a director are set both by law and by a company’s governing documents (the Articles).
+The rules for appointing a director are set both by law and by a company’s governing documents (the Articles of Association).
 Make sure that you read the Articles before you start, to check the process and requirements.

 In general, the Board can decide the terms of the appointment.
 However, the law or a company’s Articles will take priority over the LOA or Service Agreement if there is a contradiction.

 Appointment of a director must be notified to Companies House - either Companies House in Cardiff for companies registered in England and Wales, or Companies House in Edinburgh for companies registered in Scotland.
 This must be done within 14 days of the appointment.

 On appointment of a new director, the company must also update its register of directors and register of directors’ residential addresses.